-The Government of the Republic of Nauru (GON) has pursued establishing a trust fund since 2009 with the objective of providing a stream of revenue to replace or supplement various volatile and possibly terminating, revenue sources.
+The Government of the Republic of Nauru (GON) has pursued establishing a trust fund since 2009 to provide a stream of revenue to replace or supplement various volatile and possibly terminating, revenue sources.

-The Nauru National Sustainable Development Strategy 2005-25: Partnerships for Quality of Life (as revised in October 2009) identified the establishment of a trust fund as one of the seven strategies to stabilise the macroeconomic environment conducive to private investment.
+The Nauru National Sustainable Development Strategy 2005-25: Partnerships for Quality of Life (as revised in 2019) identified the establishment of a trust fund as one of the seven strategies to stabilise the macroeconomic environment conducive to private investment.
 The aim was to have a trust fund provide supplementary funds to the budget as of 2030, mainly to replace dwindling phosphate royalty revenues.
 Parliament passed the Nauru Trust Fund Act 2012 to authorise the establishment of a trust fund.

 Since that time, Nauru's economic structure and GON's revenue streams have improved.
-For the period between FY2010-11 and FY2017-18, domestic revenue has significantly increased.
+For the period between FY2010-11 and FY2019-20, domestic revenue has significantly increased.
 Donor budget support and other donor-sponsored development expenditure have remained at sizeable amounts but are a reduced portion of the overall budget.